 These consolidated financial statements have been prepared on a going concern basis in accordance with IFRS.
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-There is substantial doubt about the appropriateness of the use of the going concern assumption because the Company has experienced operating losses from incorporation and has accumulated a deficit of \$127,516,308 as at May 31, 2014 and a working capital deficiency of \$869,164.
-Management has forecasted that contractual commitments and debt service obligations will exceed the Company's net cash flows and working capital during fiscal 2015.
-The Company's future operations are dependent upon its ability to grow sales of AGGRASTAT®, to develop and/or acquire new products, and/or secure additional capital, which may not be available under favourable terms or at all, and/or renegotiate the terms of its contractual commitments.
-If the Company is unable to grow sales, develop and/or acquire new products, raise additional capital or renegotiate the terms of its contractual commitments, management intends to consider other strategies including further cost curtailments, delays of research and development activities, asset divestures and/or monetization of certain intangible assets.
-Effective August 1, 2013, the Company renegotiated its long-term debt and received an additional two-year deferral of principal repayments.
-Under the renegotiated terms, the loan continues to be interest only with principal repayments now beginning on August 1, 2015 and the loan maturing on July 1, 2018.
+There is substantial doubt about the appropriateness of the use of the going concern assumption because the Company has accumulated a deficit of \$126,615,856 as at December 31, 2014 and until the seven months ended December 31, 2014, had experienced operating losses since incorporation.
+Additionally, the Company has a working capital deficiency of \$503,401.
+The Company's future operations are dependent upon its ability to maintain growth in sales of AGGRASTAT®, to develop and/or acquire new products, and/or secure additional capital, which may not be available under favourable terms or at all, and/or renegotiate the terms of its contractual commitments.
+If the Company is unable to maintain growth in sales, develop and/or acquire new products, raise additional capital or renegotiate the terms of its contractual commitments, management intends to consider other strategies including further cost curtailments, delays of research and development activities, asset divestures and/or monetization of certain intangible assets.
+Effective August 1, 2013, the Company renegotiated terms, the loan continues to be interest only with principal repayments now beginning on August 1, 2015 and the loan maturing on July 1, 2018.